top of page

 Kathya Díaz García

-Supports research recruitment, study assessments, and community engagement within Spanish-speaking communities
+Supports research recruitment, study assessments, and community engagement with Spanish-speaking communities.

 -